 Parasitism

-$\displaystyle \small \bullet$ It is the interaction where one species (parasite) depends on the other species (host) for food and shelter, host is harmed.
+\displaystyle \small \bullet It is the interaction where one species (parasite) depends on the other species (host) for food and shelter, host is harmed.

-$\displaystyle \small \bullet$ Adaptations of parasites
+\displaystyle \small \bullet Adaptations of parasites

-$\displaystyle \small \circ$ Loss of sense organs
+\displaystyle \small \circ Loss of sense organs

-$\displaystyle \small \circ$ Presence of adhesive organs or suckers to cling on to the host
+\displaystyle \small \circ Presence of adhesive organs or suckers to cling on to the host

-$\displaystyle \small \circ$ Loss of digestive system.
+\displaystyle \small \circ Loss of digestive system.

-$\displaystyle \small \circ$ High reproductive capacity etc.
+\displaystyle \small \circ High reproductive capacity etc.

-$\displaystyle \small \bullet$ Types of parasites
+\displaystyle \small \bullet Types of parasites

 Ectoparasites

-$\displaystyle \small \circ$ Parasites that feed on the external surface of host.
+\displaystyle \small \circ Parasites that feed on the external surface of host.

-$\displaystyle \small \circ$ Ex: Lice on humans
+\displaystyle \small \circ Ex: Lice on humans

-$\displaystyle \small \circ$ Ticks on dogs
+\displaystyle \small \circ Ticks on dogs

-$\displaystyle \small \circ$ Ectoparasitic Copepods on many marine fishes.
+\displaystyle \small \circ Ectoparasitic Copepods on many marine fishes.

-$\displaystyle \small \circ$ Cuscuta plant on hedge plants. - Cuscuta has no chlorophyll and leaves.
+\displaystyle \small \circ Cuscuta plant on hedge plants. - Cuscuta has no chlorophyll and leaves.
 It derives its nutrition from the host plant.

-$\displaystyle \small \circ$ Female mosquito is not considered a parasite, because it needs our blood only for reproduction, not as food.
+\displaystyle \small \circ Female mosquito is not considered a parasite, because it needs our blood only for reproduction, not as food.

 Endoparasites

-$\displaystyle \small \circ$ Parasites that live inside the host body at different sites (liver, kidney, lungs, RBC etc).
+\displaystyle \small \circ Parasites that live inside the host body at different sites (liver, kidney, lungs, RBC etc).

-$\displaystyle \small \circ$ The life cycles of endoparasites are more complex.
+\displaystyle \small \circ The life cycles of endoparasites are more complex.

-$\displaystyle \small \circ$ They have simple morphological and anatomical features and high reproductive potential.
+\displaystyle \small \circ They have simple morphological and anatomical features and high reproductive potential.

-$\displaystyle \small \circ$ Ex: nematodes, tapeworms, helminthes, Plasmodium etc.
+\displaystyle \small \circ Ex: nematodes, tapeworms, helminthes, Plasmodium etc.

 Brood parasitism in birds

-$\displaystyle \small \circ$ Here, the parasitic birds lay eggs in the nest of its host and lets the host incubate them.
+\displaystyle \small \circ Here, the parasitic birds lay eggs in the nest of its host and lets the host incubate them.

-$\displaystyle \small \circ$ During the course of evolution, the eggs of the parasitic bird have evolved to resemble the host’s egg in size and colour to reduce the chances of the host bird detecting the foreign eggs and ejecting them from nest.
+\displaystyle \small \circ During the course of evolution, the eggs of the parasitic bird have evolved to resemble the host’s egg in size and colour to reduce the chances of the host bird detecting the foreign eggs and ejecting them from nest.

-$\displaystyle \small \circ$ E.g. Brood parasitism between cuckoo and crow.
+\displaystyle \small \circ E.g. Brood parasitism between cuckoo and crow.

 Commensalism

-$\displaystyle \small \bullet$ Interaction in which one interacting individual is benefited whereas other is neither benefited nor harmed.
+\displaystyle \small \bullet Interaction in which one interacting individual is benefited whereas other is neither benefited nor harmed.

-$\displaystyle \small \bullet$ Orchid (+) growing as epiphyte on a mango branch (0).
+\displaystyle \small \bullet Orchid (+) growing as epiphyte on a mango branch (0).

-$\displaystyle \small \bullet$ Barnacles (+) growing on the back of a whale (0).
+\displaystyle \small \bullet Barnacles (+) growing on the back of a whale (0).

-$\displaystyle \small \bullet$ Cattle egret (+) and grazing cattle (0).
+\displaystyle \small \bullet Cattle egret (+) and grazing cattle (0).
 The egrets forage close to where the cattle are grazing.
 As the cattle move on the vegetation, insects come out.
 Otherwise it is difficult for the egrets to find and catch the insects.

-$\displaystyle \small \bullet$ Sea anemone (0) and clown fish (+).
+\displaystyle \small \bullet Sea anemone (0) and clown fish (+).
 Stinging tentacles of sea anemone gives protection to fish from predators.

 Mutualism

-$\displaystyle \small \bullet$ It is interaction in which both the interacting species are benefited.
+\displaystyle \small \bullet It is interaction in which both the interacting species are benefited.

-$\displaystyle \small \bullet$ Lichen: It is a mutualistic relationship between a fungus and photosynthesizing algae or cyanobacteria.
+\displaystyle \small \bullet Lichen: It is a mutualistic relationship between a fungus and photosynthesizing algae or cyanobacteria.

-$\displaystyle \small \bullet$ Mycorrhizae: Associations between fungi and the roots of higher plants.
+\displaystyle \small \bullet Mycorrhizae: Associations between fungi and the roots of higher plants.
 The fungi help the plant in the absorption of essential nutrients from the soil while the plant provides the fungi with carbohydrates.

-$\displaystyle \small \bullet$ Mutualism b/w plant and animal through pollination and seed dispersion
+\displaystyle \small \bullet Mutualism b/w plant and animal through pollination and seed dispersion

 Fig trees and wasps.
 The fig species is pollinated only by its ‘partner’ wasp species and no other species.
 The female wasp pollinates the fig inflorescence while searching for suitable egg-laying sites in fruits.
 The fig offers the wasp some developing seeds, as food for the wasp larvae.

-$\displaystyle \small \bullet$ ‘Sexual deceit’ of Ophrys (Mediterranean orchid).
+\displaystyle \small \bullet ‘Sexual deceit’ of Ophrys (Mediterranean orchid).
 One petal of its flower resembles female bee in size, colour and markings.
 So male bee ‘pseudocopulates’ with the flower and is dusted with pollen.
 When this bee ‘pseudocopulates’ with another flower, it transfers pollen to it.
 If the female bee’s colour patterns change slightly during evolution, pollination success will be reduced unless the orchid flower co-evolves to maintain the resemblance of its petal to the female bee.

 Amensalism

-$\displaystyle \small \bullet$ Interaction between two different species, in which one species is harmed and the other species is neither harmed nor benefited.
+\displaystyle \small \bullet Interaction between two different species, in which one species is harmed and the other species is neither harmed nor benefited.

-$\displaystyle \small \bullet$ E.g.: Bacterial culture, after few days fungus growth will be there on it like Pencillium and its secretions of chemical will kill bacteria, but no benefits to fungi.
+\displaystyle \small \bullet E.g.: Bacterial culture, after few days fungus growth will be there on it like Pencillium and its secretions of chemical will kill bacteria, but no benefits to fungi.

 0 Comments